pinballpower/code_dmd/signals.md

 1MHz pixel clock.
 While this might seem strange, this allows to use 2 bit brightness data with only 2 cycles.

+## Operation SAM

+On SAM systems each line is displayed 4 times: line 1: 83.2us line 2: 166.4us
+line 3: 41.55us (least significant)
+line 4: 208us (most significant)

+This makes parsing of these a bit more complicated as there is no "standard" LSB->MSB order as you would expect

 ## Operation Spike 1

 Spike 1 supports 16 levels of brightness.
 They are displayed in 4 planes each